Eve-ning/osu-view/README.md

 ## Get Started

+**IMPORTANT**: osu!
+Data on Docker doesn't check the version of the files.
+If you're updating the data version, delete the volume, and it'll rebuild itself.

 You need Linux (for now)

 1) Edit the `.env` for each submodule.
 See each project for details on what the `.env` does.